federgraph/fleetrace-help-en/silverlight/FRIA.md

 # FRIA

-## FleetRace Internet Application
+## Fleetrace Internet Application

-A number of internet applications (FRIA) have been created for the FleetRace project (FR).
+A number of internet applications (FRIA) have been created for the Fleetrace project (FR).
 The FRIA applications are Silverlight applications.
 These applets are used to present results of a sailing regatta.

-In contrast to the desktop applications the Silverlight variations of FleetRace can be demonstrated live in a browser.
+In contrast to the desktop applications the Silverlight variations of Fleetrace can be demonstrated live in a browser.
 We have two demo applets online.

 ## FRIA05